annaborkowska28/PDF-to-audiobook/README.md

-# PDF to speeach
+# PDF to speech
-Code converts pdf to speeach in python using gTTs and PdfReader.
+gTTS converts the text into audio which can be saved as a mp3 file.
+To read pdf file i used PdfReader module.